Welcome to our Support Center

 Self-Employed National Insurance Explained: A Clear Guide

-If you are self-employed in the UK, it is important to understand the National Insurance system and how it applies to you.
-National Insurance contributions (NICs) are payments made by workers and employers to fund state benefits such as the State Pension, Maternity Allowance, and Bereavement Support Payment.
-As a self-employed person, you are responsible for paying your own NICs.
+If you’re self-employed in the UK, getting to grips with the National Insurance system isn’t just a good idea—it’s a must.
+National Insurance contributions (NICs) help fund vital state benefits like the State Pension, Maternity Allowance, and Bereavement Support Payment.
+As a self-employed individual, it’s entirely up to you to make sure these payments are sorted.

 Understanding National Insurance